termehmohebbie/Deep-Learning/README.md

 ### Data Preprocessing

-* The "IS_SUCCESSFUL" column is target of this model.
+* The 'IS_SUCCESSFUL' column is target of this model.
 * During optimization attempts, different feature sets were used to understand their effects on the loss and accuracy.
-* For all optimization attempts "EIN" and "NAME" variables were removed.
+* For all optimization attempts 'EIN' and 'NAME' variables were removed except for the last attempt.

 ### Compiling, Training and Evaluating the Model